F1 Visa Work Options: An Introduction

 CPT stands for Curricular Practical Training.
 CPT allows international students on F1 visas to work off-campus when it’s required by their degree programs.
 For example, if your degree requires that you do an internship off-campus then CPT is most appropriate.

 Often times, you have to enroll in a class for CPT.
 The exact procedure depends on your university and the associated academic program.
-The thing to remember is that CPT must be required for your degree or academic credit and you can get paid for the work.
+The thing to remember is that CPT must be required for your degree or academic credit and the employer you can get paid for the work.

 Here’s how immigration rules break down the CPT requirements: